leta199/Rejection-Sampling/README.md

 The **QQ plot** of generated samples also shows that the generated samples do not fit the Gamma(2,1) distribution.
 <img width="758" height="513" alt="Image" src="https://github.com/user-attachments/assets/28a65e14-bf45-4443-822d-959ad05e15b2" />

+### **Cauchy Distribution**
+Cuachy distributions are calssically hevaier tailed than T or Normal or  distirbutions therefore, this was the second proposal to be used.
+Through the use of a Cauchy distribution Cauchy(0,1), we are able to fill conidition *i* as shown by the graph below:

 **Rejection Sampling**
 Once we have defined the function as number generators we can then use the method of rejection sampling to accept or reject generated value.